Tyler Cameron Spotted Leaving ‘Bachelorette’ Hannah Brown’s House The Morning After Meeting Her For Drink

 — RealitySteve (@RealitySteve) August 2, 2019

-Tyler previously told TV Guide he expected to meet Hannah at a bar for a beer or a tequila soda, and Hannah would probably order white wine or champagne.
+Tyler previously told TV Guide that he expected to meet Hannah at a bar for a beer or a tequila soda, and Hannah would probably order white wine or champagne.

 “I think we’re first trying to get in the same state as each other, and then kind of go from there,” Tyler said of the potential meet-up, which ended up happening before either of them even left L.A. and without The Bachelorette’s cameras following them.

-In fact, ahead of the drink date, Hannah took to Instagram to tell fans, “Yes, the drink is happening.
-No, you’re not invited.”
+In fact, ahead of the drink date, Hannah took to Instagram.

+“Yes, the drink is happening.
+No, you’re not invited,” she told fans.

-Interestingly, while it appears he may have spent the night at Hannah’s place, Tyler C. was the only one of Hannah’s final three guys that did not hook up with her in The Bachelorette fantasy suite in Greece.
+Interestingly, while it appears that he may have spent the night at Hannah’s place, Tyler C. was the only one of Hannah’s final three guys that did not hook up with her in The Bachelorette fantasy suite in Greece.
 The “Respectful King” instantly became a fan favorite, and now many Bachelorette fans want to see him as the next star of The Bachelor.

 But Hannah herself told Entertainment Tonight that it would be “hard” for her to see Tyler as The Bachelor because she still has feelings for him.